 Adversaries may abuse msiexec.exe to proxy execution of malicious payloads.
 Msiexec.exe is the command-line utility for the Windows Installer and is thus commonly associated with executing installation packages (.msi).
-Msiexec.exe is digitally signed by Microsoft.
+The Msiexec.exe binary may also be digitally signed by Microsoft.

 Adversaries may abuse msiexec.exe to launch local or network accessible MSI files.
 Msiexec.exe can also execute DLLs.
-Since it is signed and native on Windows systems, msiexec.exe can be used to bypass application control solutions that do not account for its potential abuse.
+Since it may be signed and native on Windows systems, msiexec.exe can be used to bypass application control solutions that do not account for its potential abuse.
 Msiexec.exe execution may also be elevated to SYSTEM privileges if the

 Duqu has used

 |Disable or Remove Feature or Program